panthios/barley/README.md

 - **Simple**: Barley is designed with safety and simplicity in mind.
 It is easy to learn, and provides an intuitive interface for writing scripts at scale.
 - **Fast**: All Barley scripts are compiled to native machine code.
 This makes Barley scripts extremely fast, and allows them to be used in performance-critical applications.
 This can make scripts harder to distribute at scale, but the relatively small compile times ease this burden.
+- **Concurrent**: Barley will run actions in parallel whenever possible.
 - **Extensible**: Barley uses dynamic traits under the hood.
 This allows commands to easily depend on one another.
 Procedural macros are also provided to allow for easy creation of new commands.

 ## Examples